-- A. The minimum required absorption area in a disposal field in square feet, and in seepage pits in square feet of side wall, shall be predicated on the liquid waste design flow rate and shall be determined by utilizing the following Table 703.1 based on the soil classification found in the proposed location of the disposal field. - B. The soil classification shall be determined by two test holes located at opposite ends of the proposed disposal area. - C. A detailed soil profile, in accordance with USDA soil classification methodology, shall be submitted with the liquid waste application for each hole, indicating soil horizons, horizon thickness as a function of depth, and soil texture. - D. USDA soil surveys may be used where available to help assess typical soils in the area of the proposed installation. - E. The required absorption area shall be sized on the most restrictive soil horizon located below and within 4 feet of the bottom the absorption area. - F. Conventional treatment systems shall not be constructed in type Ia soils where the depth to groundwater is less than 30 feet, type IV soils, or gravel.
-For these soils, refer to 20.7.3.605 NMAC. - G. Effluent distribution to type IV soils shall be accomplished by means of timed low pressure dosed distribution. - H. The required absorption area shall be calculated by the following formula: ABSORPTION AREA = $Q \times AR$ , where: Q = the design flow rate in gallons per day; AR = application rate (from Table 703.1)
+A. The minimum required absorption area in a disposal field in square feet, and in seepage pits in square feet of side wall, shall be predicated on the liquid waste design flow rate and shall be determined by utilizing the following Table 703.1 based on the soil classification found in the proposed location of the disposal field.

-Table 703.1: Application Rates by Soil Types for Conventional Treatment Systems
+B. Two test holes, located at opposite ends of the proposed disposal area, may be required for obtaining the soil profile and as provided in Subsection A of 20.7.3.203 NMAC.

+C. A detailed soil profile, in accordance with USDA soil classification methodology, shall be submitted with the liquid waste application for each hole, indicating soil horizons, horizon thickness as a function of depth, and soil texture.

+D. USDA soil surveys may be used where available to help assess typical soils in the area of the proposed installation.

+E. The required absorption area shall be sized on the most restrictive soil horizon located below and within 4 feet of the bottom the absorption area.

+F. Conventional treatment systems shall not be constructed in type Ia soils where the depth to groundwater is less than 30 feet or gravel.
+For these soils, refer to 20.7.3.605 NMAC.

+G. Effluent distribution to type IV soils shall be accomplished with an appropriate disposal method as approved by the department such as timed low pressure dosed distribution or alternating drianfields.

+H. The required absorption area shall be calculated by the following formula: ABSORPTION AREA = Q X AR, where: Q = the design flow rate in gallons per day; AR = application rate (from Table 703.1)

-Soil Type Soil Texture Application Rate (AR) (sq. ft./gal/day) Ia Coarse Sand 1.25 (See Subsection F of 20.7.3.703 NMAC) Ib Medium Sand, Loamy Sand 2.00 II Sandy Loam, Fine Sand, Loam 2.00 III Silt, Silt Loam, Clay Loam, Silty Clay Loam, Sandy Clay Loam 2.00 IV Sandy Clay, Silty Clay, Clay 5.00 (See Subsection G of 20.7.3.703 NMAC)
+Soil Type Soil Texture Application Rate (AR) (sq. ft./gal/day) Ia Coarse Sand 1.25 (See Subsection F of 20.7.3.703 NMAC) Ib Medium Sand, Loamy Sand 2.00 П Sandy Loam, Fine Sand, Loam 2.00 III Silt, Silt Loam, Clay Loam, Silty Clay Loam, Sandy Clay Loam 2.00 IV Sandy Clay, Silty Clay, Clay 5.00 (See Subsection G of 20.7.3.703 NMAC)